 For some, concrete is a sensual material – for others, just cold and destructive.
 Where does this love-hate relationship come from?

 Bürki’s fascination is shared by others interested in architecture and design.
 The grey residential tower from the 1960s is a thorn in the side of the masses.
-In 2018, the readers of the free newspaper “20 Minuten” even voted it the “ugliest building in Switzerland”.
+In 2018, readers of the free newspaper 20 Minuten even voted it the “ugliest building in Switzerland”.

-She wants to pass on her enthusiasm and has launched the format “Heartbrut”.
+She wants to share her enthusiasm and has launched the format “Heartbrut”.
 On a website and on her Instagram account, she presents the concrete beauties in texts and images.

-To this end, she travels across Switzerland and also provides inspiration to touch: Two folding cards, the “Cartes Brutes”, each with dozens of concrete icons from Switzerland to discover for yourself.
+For this purpose, she is travelling around Switzerland, offering inspiration you can touch: two folding maps, the “Cartes Brutes”, each with dozens of concrete icons in Switzerland to discover for yourself.

-Among them are many buildings from the 1950s to the 1970s: Schools, churches, residential complexes, office buildings and cultural buildings.
+There are many buildings dating from the 1950s to the 1970s: schools, churches, residential complexes, office buildings and cultural centres.
 All refined masterpieces in the spirit of Le Corbusier.
-The Swiss architect coined the term “béton brut” – exposed concrete – at the end of the 1940s and thus founded the architectural style of Brutalism….
+The Swiss architect coined the term “béton brut” – exposed concrete – at the end of the 1940s, thus founding the architectural style of Brutalism….

-Even though new solutions are being researched: Concrete in its current form remains the most widely used building material in Switzerland.
-We won’t get rid of it that quickly.
+Although new solutions are being researched: in its current form, concrete remains the most widely used building material in Switzerland.
+We won’t get rid of it any time soon.
 Simply rejecting it is probably too short-sighted.
-Concrete is not black or white, but grey.
+Concrete is not black or white, it is grey.
 Karin Bürki’s pictures show how diverse this grey can be.